ICOS-Carbon-Portal/pylib/docs/modules.md

 <hr>

-## dobj
+## Dobj

 This is the basic module to load a **d**igital **obj**ect (data set) into memory.
 You need to know a valid persistent identifier (PID/URL) to access the data.
 Either you can browse the data portal (https://data.icos-cp.eu) to find PID's or you can use the 'station' package to find PID's programatically (see section [station](#station)).
-In essence each data object is linked to a unique and persistend identifier in the form of a URL.
-Hence each data object has an online landing page.
+In essence each data object is linked to a unique and persistent identifier in the form of a URL.
+Hence each data object has an on-line landing page.
 If you select any data object on https://data.icos-cp.eu and then navigate to the PID link (which looks like 11676/j7-Lxlln8_ysi4DEV8qine_v ) you end up on the 'landing' page of the document.
 If you look at the address bar of your browser, you will see an URL similar to https://meta.icos-cp.eu/objects/j7-Lxlln8_ysi4DEV8qine_v .
 To access the data you need to know this URL or the last part of the URL (j7-Lxlln8_ysi4DEV8qine_v).

 Load the module with:<br>
 `from icoscp.cpb.dobj import Dobj`